matheus-pereira/elric/website/versioned_docs/version-27.0/MockFunctions.md

 export default Users;
 ```

-Now, in order to test this method without actually hitting the API (and thus creating slow and fragile tests), we can use the `jest.mock(...)` function to automatically mock the axios module.
+Now, in order to test this method without actually hitting the API (and thus creating slow and fragile tests), we can use the `elric.mock(...)` function to automatically mock the axios module.

 Once we mock the module we can provide a `mockResolvedValue` for `.get` that returns the data we want our test to assert against.
 In effect, we are saying that we want `axios.get('/users.json')` to return a fake response.